-I am Fr Daryl McCullough, an Anglican parish priest living in Coffs Harbour NSW.
-I am married with three children and am also a proud Aboriginal man and serve on the National Aboriginal and Torres Strait Islander Anglican Council and on the Steering Committee of the Anglican Indigenous Network.
+I am Daryl - a Christian Priest/Minister living in regional NSW I am married with three children and am also a proud Aboriginal man.
+I have previously served for a decade in Anglican Parish ministry, and on the National Aboriginal and Torres Strait Islander Anglican Council and on the Steering Committee of the Anglican Indigenous Network.
+I am currently working in aged care chaplaincy.
 This blog is my space to express my personal view on anything and everything.
 But it will all be written through the lens of my faith as a priest who is both catholic and evangelical.

 You may well ask what does it mean to say that someone is catholic and evangelical?

 The truth is that there are several ways the question could be answered depending on the context in which it was asked.
 For example a Roman Catholic with passion for evangelism might well argue that they are both catholic and evangelical.
 However for the purpose of this blog let me explain what I mean when I say it,